mirabelarusu/deep_learning_inference_browser/README.md

-This repository contains code that will allow to train a deep learning keras model for tumor segmention on brain MR, and shows how to use the model to run the deep learning inference in the browser
+This repository contains code that will allow to train a deep learning keras model for tumor segmention on brain MR, and shows how to use the model to run the deep learning inference in the browser.

+The examples can be run from [https://github.build.ge.com/pages/212459265/deep_learning_inference_browser/](https://github.build.ge.com/pages/212459265/deep_learning_inference_browser/)

 ## Code Requirements